Alexandre-Caby/excel-comparison-tool/docs/legal/terms_of_use.md

 ## 10. Contact

-If you have any questions about these Terms, please contact us [mailto:alexandre.caby@sncf.fr].
+If you have any questions about these Terms, please contact us at [alexandre.caby@sncf.fr](mailto:alexandre.caby@sncf.fr).

 ---